BartMassey/rbj-eq/README.md

 the RBJ filters, as well as for some amazing audio DSP content.
 Thanks to the authors of the `num-traits` and `numeric_literals` crates for making support for `f32` easy.
+Thanks to the `cargo-c` authors for making the C library build mess manageable.
 Finally, thanks to the `cargo-readme` crate for generation of this `README`.